tarabishy2020/polygon-finder/README.md

 ## API
 ### createHalfEdgeStore
-Main function to help creating a half-edge structure and providing relvant APIs to query an navigate it.
+Main function to help creating a half-edge structure and providing relvant APIs to query and navigate it.

 ## Example
 The example exposes an input area at the bottom to input JSON data defining a list of edges and vertices.